-New Mexico Chicos are made from local sweet corn.
+Beans and Chicos.
+New Mexico chicos are made from local sweet corn.
 Once sun-dried, they’re a staple in Southwestern kitchens.
-Beans and Chicos are a popular and tasty dish made from this specialty food.
+Beans and chicos are a popular, simple and hearty dish made from this specialty food.

 Last fall on one of my annual trips to LuLu’s Farm in Brighton, I ran across a peculiar bag of dried corn that didn’t quite look exactly like hominy.

 A trip to the counter to ask about my find revealed that I had a bag of Chicos in my hand.
 When I arrived home, I consulted Google and thanks to New Mexico Magazine found:

 We take ears of white, sweet corn that is still in the husks, and lay them in a big horno, or outdoor adobe oven, and cover them with wet potato sacks,” says Shirley Martinez of Martinez Farms, which produces more than 100 pounds of chicos a year.
 “We make a hot wood fire, cover the horno completely with adobe and mud, and leave the corn to steam overnight, which gives chicos their smoky flavor.
 We take the corn out the next day, pull the husks all the way back, and hang them to sun-dry for at least a week.”
 The fruits of this fall’s labors, she says, will be sold next year.